ExcelFunctions.net Logo

 Example 1

-The following spreadsheet shows the Excel Ipmt function used to calculate interest payment during months 1 and 2 of a loan of $50,000 which is to be paid off in full after 5 years.
+In the following spreadsheet, the Excel Ipmt function is used to calculate the interest payment during months 1 and 2 of a loan of $50,000 which is to be paid off in full after 5 years.
 Interest is charged at a rate of 5% per year and the payment to the loan is to be made at the end of each month.

 Formula: